muehlefeldt/unity-machine-learning/docs/run-log.md

 * beta: [1e-4, 5e-4, 1e-3, 5e-3]
 * num_layer fixed to 1.
 Did not provide an advantage.
 * I am not happy with this.
 How do we continue with this?
+* Summary:
+  * Best run ...
+* Why is the reward limit below 0?

+## For the night
+* Sensor study [1, 2, 4, 8, 16, 32] with the best config from 1572.
+  * Set maxStep to 5e6.

 # ATTENTION
 * Agent room is NOT random.